 For our little man, who’s 13 months old, we offer cooked or steamed veggies as they are so easy and safe for him to munch on.
 If your kids are older, an array of cold veggies can be an easy treat to grab and go.

-Then, like clockwork, our little man will come toddling into the kitchen trying to open every cabinet door and look for a treat.
+Then, like clockwork, our little man will come toddling into the kitchen trying to open every cabinet door (that’s child locked thankfully) and look for a treat.